-In an attempt to redefine the Cantorian multiplicity within the Husserlian understanding, we could write this: "The (extensional) meaning of the element (multiplicity) "presented one" makes possible (see certain) the experience, by the subject, of new cuts by which multiplicity would be extensionally presented as "several elements"."
+In an attempt to redefine the Cantorian multiplicity within the Husserlian understanding, we could write this: "The (extensional) meaning of the element (multiplicity) "presented one" makes possible (see certain) the experience, by the subject, of new cuts by which that multiplicity would be extensionally presented as "several elements"".

-By this definition on the one hand, the knowing subject is present but maintained "outside" to the Cantorian multiplicity and on the other hand, the transition from the mere possibility to the existence of this Cantorian predicate of multiplicity will require a new cut, an Act that will reveal it as multiple from the perspective of the subject.
+By this definition on the one hand, the knowing subject is present but maintained "outside" the Cantorian multiplicity and on the other hand, the transition from the mere possibility to the existence of this Cantorian predicate of multiplicity will require a new cut, an Act that will reveal it as multiple from the perspective of the subject.

 In summary:

-- The non-foundation tells us that there is no primary being, not even a primary element of meaning. - The existence of the subject as the essence of representation makes the subject not the ultimate being, but the subsumption of the process of expansion/individuation of meaning.
-It follows that our representations and all science describe logical laws of meaning and not the physical laws of the world.
-The forms of the world are not the result of its intelligibility but of the contingent process of individuation of the knowing subject.
+- The non-foundation tells us not to expect primary beings out-there, not even a primary element of meaning but on the opposite, we shall see the "point of view" i.e. the subject, as the focal point of meaning. - The "I" of the subject is not the "ultimate being", but rather the asymptote of the process of expansion/individuation of meaning.

+Because the nexus of meaning is the subject and not "primary elements and structures" out-there, what our representations and all science describe are the logical laws of expansion/individuation of meaning and not the physical laws of the world.

+The forms of the world are not the result of its intelligibility but of the necessary process of individuation of the knowing subject.